 QDG: Queer Discussion Group

 QDG is a safe, confidential meeting place for students who are queer and/or questioning their gender/sexuality.
 QDG is a great opportunity to meet other LGBTQ students, hang out and have fun, and discuss queer issues.
-If you’re interested in joining QDG or even if you just want to chat, shoot Zach or Janela an e-mail.
+If you’re interested in joining QDG or even if you just want to chat, shoot us an email at any of the addresses listed to the right!

 SAGA: Sexuality and Gender Alliance